 Step 7 (Simple Assessments Only): If using a time limit, determine whether or not you'd like the timer to reset when the student begins the assessment again.
 If not using a time limit, disregard this step.

 ❗ If you are not using availability windows, you can disregard this section.
 This section only pertains to assessments that are using availability windows.

 Availability windows play a vital role in the ability to unsubmit an assessment.
 If you'd like to learn more about availability windows, check out this resource.

 All assessments will auto-submit at the conclusion of the last availability window.

-If you no longer have any open availability windows for the assessment, and an assessment was auto-submitted due to the closing of the last window, the unsubmit option will be unavailable:
+If you no longer have any open availability windows for the assessment, the unsubmit option will be unavailable:

 Step 1: Navigate to the assessment on your Assigned Assessments page and select the ellipsis.

 Step 2: Select Edit.

 Step 3: Add an additional availability window. ❗ Make sure you click "Apply" for both the start and end selections!

 You will now be able to unsubmit that assessment.